kghite/puzld/docs/copy.md

 	* Adventure - <noun>!
 Hold onto your hats for this adventurous <style>.
 	* Music - Create <noun> melodies to find the award winning tune.
 This <style> will rock your party!
 	* Culture - Be the connoisseur of <noun>.
 Grab your fanciest hors d'oeuvres for this <style>.
-	* Storytime - Everyone knows the classic tale of the <noun>.
+	* Story - Everyone knows the classic tale of the <noun>.
 It's storytime in this <style>!

 **Solution Title/Description**